Lean Six Sigma combines system design, problem-solving, and data-informed decision-making to improve safety, quality, flow, and reliability.

 The Lean Six Sigma principle of "Understand the Real Work Flow" emphasizes the need to gain a deep and accurate understanding of how work processes truly function in practice.
 Getting to the actual workflow involves going beyond theoretical or idealized representations of operations and, instead, directly observing and studying how tasks are executed, how information flows, and where potential bottlenecks or inefficiencies exist.
 By comprehensively grasping the actual workflow, organizations can make more informed decisions about process improvements and better align their efforts with the practical realities of their operations, leading to more effective and sustainable changes.

-How Does the DMAIC Process Work in Practice?
+How the DMAIC Process Works in Lean Six Sigma

 The DMAIC methodology (Define, Measure, Analyze, Improve, Control) provides the structured approach that makes Lean Six Sigma projects successful.
 Each phase builds systematically on the previous one.